 Service Fabric is a good example of a platform where you can define a different logical architecture (business microservices or Bounded Contexts) than the physical implementation.
-For example, if you implement Stateful Reliable Services in Azure Service Fabric, which are introduced in the next section, "Stateful microservices" you have a business microservice concept with multiple physical services.
+For example, if you implement Stateful Reliable Services in Azure Service Fabric, which are introduced in the next section, "Stateless versus stateful microservices" you have a business microservice concept with multiple physical services.